-What is a Bond Valuation?
+What is a Bondholder?

 A bond valuation involves looking at two core figures: the present value of the coupon payment and the present value of the par value.